hoardinghopes/embodying-buber/src/posts/post-12.md

 description: "Person completed by place, hole made whole"
 tags: [magic, encounter, gratitude, nature]
 epistemic:
   status: 5.
-"I'm done here."
+I'm done here.
   effort: 4.
-"It's challenging to write of magic in a mundane, linear fashion."
+It's challenging to write of magic in a mundane, linear fashion
 ---

 I'm trying to find a way back to [Buber](/posts/i-and-thou/), not because I've left him behind, but because I haven't made the connection explicit for a while.
 My intention is to cultivate the conditions that make an _I-and-Thou_ encounter possible, but I haven't explicitly been saying _these are the conditions_.